dilshankarunarathne/c-sharp-notes/README.md

 # Constructors

 A constructor is a method that is called when an instance of a class is created.
 We use constructors to put an object in an early state.
+As a best practice, define a constructor only when an object “needs” to be initialised or it won’t be able to do its job.
+Constructors do not have a return type, not even void, and they should have the exact same name as the class.
+A quick way to create a constructor: type ctor and press tab.
+This is a code snippet.